depscloud/depscloud/README.md

 ### How do I install these charts?

 ```
-$ helm repo add depscloud-stable https://deps-cloud.github.io/deploy/charts
+$ helm repo add depscloud https://deps-cloud.github.io/deploy/charts
-"depscloud-stable" has been added to your repositories
+"depscloud" has been added to your repositories
 ```

 ### Resources